wix/wix-headless-example/README.md

 ### Headless Tickets

-The Headless Tickets API is demonstrated in the [`pages/tickets.js`](./pages/tickets.js) file.
-This file handles the ticket operations.
-It demonstrates how to use the [Wix Events API](https://dev.wix.com/docs/sdk/backend-modules/events/introduction) to manage and sell tickets for events on your site.
+The [`pages/tickets.js`](./pages/tickets.js) file demonstrates how to use the [Wix Events API](https://dev.wix.com/docs/sdk/backend-modules/events/introduction) to fetch a list of events and their available tickets from your site.

 > **[Wix Events API](https://dev.wix.com/docs/sdk/backend-modules/events/introduction)**: This API provides
 > functionality for creating, updating, and managing events.